coderholic/pyradio/devel/README.md

 ## 2. what_tag

 This script will help you create a local tag (i.e.
-RyRadio version) and commit it upstream.
+PyRadio version) and commit it upstream.

 It will not perform the actual action; just report what you should do manually.